Domain-driven design for AI agents: a beginner-friendly guide

 self.status = "CLOSED"

-Value objects have no identity—they're defined entirely by their attributes.
+Value objects have no identity.
+They are defined entirely by their attributes.
 Two TimeSlot objects with the same start and end times are interchangeable.
-Value objects are immutable; instead of changing them, you create new ones.
+Value objects are immutable; instead of mutating one, you create a new one.

 from pydantic import BaseModel